Helioviewer-Project/helioviewer.org/README.txt

 libraries used by Helioviewer.org and included with this distribution may include their own licenses.
 Please consult the documentation of the particular dependency for the details of it's licensing.

-CREDITS:

-Helioviewer.org is part of the Helioviewer Project, an open-source project for the visualization of solar and heliospheric data.
-The Helioviewer Project is funded by ESA and NASA.
-For more information, please see the wiki above.

-Helioviewer.org acknowledges the support of the following instrument teams, mission teams and institutions - SDO(NASA), SOHO(ESA/NASA), STEREO(NASA), PROBA2(ESA), Yohkoh(JAXA/NASA/PPARC), NASA GSFC, Royal Observatory of Belgium, LMSAL, SDAC, Stanford University, Montana State University/FFT

-Helioviewer.org acknowledges the use of the following tools:
- - www.browserstack.com, for testing the web application on multiple browsers and OSs,
- - www.highcharts.com, for interactive JavaScript charts.